Mantaro/mantaro-wiki/znai/guides/custom-commands.md

+Warning: This page is still a work in progress!
+The current content on it will work for you, but things like the layout and the content may change in the future.
+Thank you for your patience `:icon: heart { fill: 'red' }`

+---
 **The custom command creation in Mantaro can be as complex or simple as you want.
 She's pretty flexible about it.**

 ---